m3llo96/Azure-Terraform/README.md

 10. Access the VM: Once the deployment is complete, you can access the VM using the specified username and password or SSH key.

-### 🔍 Data Queries

-In addition to resource provisioning, the Terraform code includes data queries to retrieve information about the created resources.
-The following data sources are queried:

--   `azurerm_resource_group.RG`: Retrieves information about the resource group.
--   `azurerm_virtual_machine.vm`: Retrieves information about the virtual machine

-### 📤 Outputs

-The Terraform code provides the following outputs:

--   **resource_group_data**: A map of attributes for the created resource group, including ID, name, location, and tags.
--   **virtual_machine_data**: A map of attributes for the created virtual machine, including ID, identity, private IP address, public IP address, and other relevant information.

-	## 📁 File Structure

-	To provide a better understanding of the project's file structure, here is an overview of the files included in this repository:

-	- 📁 `.terraform.lock.hcl`: This file contains the version constraints of the provider plugins used in the project.
-	- 📁 `customdata.tpl`: A template file that allows you to inject custom data into the virtual machine during provisioning.
-	- 🔑 `id_rsa`: The SSH private key file used for Linux VM authentication.
-	- 🔑 `id_rsa.pub`: The corresponding SSH public key file for the private key. to the Linux virtual machine.
-	- 📄 `main.tf`: The main Terraform configuration file that defines the Azure resources to be provisioned.
-	- 📄 `terraform.tfstate`: The state file that keeps track of the actual infrastructure state created by Terraform.
-Do not modify this file manually.
-	- 📄 `terraform.tfstate.backup`: A backup of the previous state file.
-	- 📄 `terraform.tfvars`: The variable file where you can provide input values for the Terraform variables used in the configuration.
-	- 📄 `variables.tf`: The file that defines the input variables used in the Terraform code.
-	- 📁 `windows-ssh-script.tpl`: A template file that provides a script for setting up SSH access to Windows virtual machines.
-	-  📁 `linux-ssh-script.tpl`: A template file that provides a script for setting up SSH access

 ## 🧪 Testing